Duty to Report

 When another licensee’s actions “feel wrong”, yet you’re not sure whether they constitute misconduct under RESA, ask yourself the following questions:

-- Have the clients’ interests been harmed by the licensee’s actions?
+- Have a consumer’s interests been harmed by the licensee’s actions?

-- Does it seem likely they may be harmed in the future by the licensee’s actions?
+- Does it seem likely that someone’s interests may be harmed in the future by the licensee’s actions?

 - Does the licensee seem unaware or unwilling to correct his/her actions?